-Mike previously worked as the CEO of the St Ives Group and Perth Racing and held senior executive management roles at the RAC for 16 years.
+Mike previously worked as the Chief Operating Officer of the Hawaiian Group, CEO of the St Ives Group, CEO of Perth Racing and held senior executive management roles at the RAC for 16 years.

 He has an MBA and Diploma of Strategic Management and is a Fellow of the Institute of Company Directors and a Fellow of the Australian Institute of Management WA.

 He is a Board Member of the Australian Institute of Management WA, Committee Member of the Carbine Club of WA and has been a director of several not-for-profit organisations.

 Bryan has more than 25 years’ experience in finance, including over 20 years with St John of God Health Care.
 He has been the St John of God Health Care Group Director of Finance since 2007 and was appointed Chief Operating Officer Hospitals in August, 2018.

 He was appointed to the MercyCare board on October 24, 2019.

 Bryan holds a Bachelor of Business and is a Fellow of the Institute of Chartered Accountants.
 In 2010 he was awarded a 40 under 40 Award (WA) in recognition of his achievements.